alien-droid/PayLess/README.md

 A Simple Next.js Application used for Tracking Prices of your favorite 'Amazon' Prices and helping you find the lowest prices so you have to 'pay less'.
 [🔗](https://pay-less.vercel.app/)

+###
+- Scraped Using the [Bright Data](https://brightdata.com/products/scraping-browser) and using the [Cheerio](https://cheerio.js.org/) Library.
+- Used MongoDB/NoSQL for storing the Data.

 ![image](https://github.com/alien-droid/PayLess/assets/77412085/0e373b34-c022-46ed-aa09-327268086486)

 ⚡ Tech Stack